Change Started

 The incidents that led to Mizoram State

-As per records, Mautam had happened in 1863 & 1911 and in each case, the documents suggest that the flowering of the bamboo leads to a dramatic increase in the local rat population and mayhem in the region.
-Mautâm was expected to come again in 1958 to NE India.
+As per records, Mautam had happened in 1863 & 1911 and in each case, the documents suggest that the flowering of the bamboo led to a dramatic increase in the local rat population and mayhem in the region.
+Mautâm was expected to come again in 1958 to North East India.

 The tribal leaders and elders in the Mizo region were cognizant of this phenomenon and cautioned the Government of Assam (Mizoram was previously part of Assam) of the impending danger in 1958.
 The government dismissed these warnings of the Mizo elders as tribal superstition.

-When the time came, bamboo flowers bloomed, and rodents made their entry in large volumes and as expected started to destroy crops and caused diseases in humans.
+When the time came, bamboo flowers bloomed, consequently inviting rodents who grew in large numbers.
+As it was expected by the tribal leaders, the burgeoning population of rodents started to destroy crops and caused diseases in humans.

 The negligence of the government led to huge disgruntlement among the population and local leaders.

 In 1959, a foundation called Mizo National Famine Front (MNFF) was set up to provide relief to the far-flung areas.
-Gradually, the famine front took shape into a political organization under its leader Laldenga.
-Eventually, Mizo Famine Front became Mizo National Front (MNF) in 1961 and started seeking independence.
+Gradually, the MNFF became a political organization Mizo National Front (MNF) in 1961.
+Under the aegis of its leader Laldenga, the political group started seeking independence.
 A bitter separatist struggle against the Indian Army ensued for the next two decades.

 The beautiful green state of Mizoram